Our Team

 Lawrence E. Kaplan, D.O.

-Lawrence E. Kaplan, D.O. an Assistant Health Sciences Clinical Professor in the Department of Psychiatry at UCSF, and attending psychiatrist in the Psycho-Oncology Department at Helen Diller Family Comprehensive Cancer Center.
-He earned his medical degree at Touro University College of Osteopathic Medicine and completed his residency training at Menninger Department of Psychiatry and Behavioral Sciences of Baylor College of Medicine, Houston, TX, followed by Fellowships in Psychosomatic Medicine and Psycho-Oncology at Brigham and Women’s Hospital and Dana Farber Cancer Institute at Harvard Medical School, Boston, MA.
-He is a Board Certified psychiatrist and Board Eligible in Psychosomatic Medicine.
+Lawrence E. Kaplan, DO, FACLP is Associate Clinical Professor Department of Psychiatry and Behavioral Sciences Weill Institute for Neurosciences UCSF and Clinical Director of the Psycho-oncology Psychiatry Department at Helen Diller Family Comprehensive Cancer Center and Director of the Consultation-Liaison Psychiatry Service at the Parnassus Campus.
+He earned his medical degree at Touro University College of Osteopathic Medicine and completed his residency training at Menninger Department of Psychiatry and Behavioral Sciences of Baylor College of Medicine, Houston, TX, followed by fellowships in Consultation-Liaison Psychiatry and Psychosocial Oncology at Brigham and Women’s Hospital and Dana Farber Cancer Institute at Harvard Medical School, Boston, MA.
+He is board-certified in general adult psychiatry and consultation-liaison psychiatry.

 As a psychiatrist who specializes in working with patients diagnosed with cancer, Dr. Kaplan is involved in the longitudinal course; from diagnosis, treatment, and survivorship, with specific emphasis on cancer related neuropsychiatric and cognitive symptom management, pharmacology, therapeutic modalities and coping with spiritual/existential related issues.
 Areas of research include investigations into relationships between REM Sleep Behavior disorder, PTSD and Parkinson’s disease.